-Biochemistry and Synthetic Metabolism
+Understanding and Building Metabolism

 Dark metabolism: Discovering novel enzymes & pathways

 Our research unraveled that Nature does not make use of a "uniformed biochemistry", as believed for a long time, but rather has invented many different biochemical solutions for one and the same purpose.
-Looking at the ever growing number of genes and proteins of "unknown functions" that derive from genome sequencing projects, we have apparently just begun to realize the evolutionary potential of Nature, and our search for novel reactions, enzymes, and pathways continues.
+Looking at the ever growing number of genes and proteins of "unknown functions" that derive from genome sequencing projects, we apparently just begun to realize the evolutionary potential of Nature, and our search for novel reactions, enzymes, and pathways continues.

 Understanding and engineering enzyme catalysis

 One of our central study objects is a novel class of CO2-fixing enzymes (reductive carboxylases) that belong to the most efficient CO2-fixing biocatalysts know so far.
-We are especially interested in identifying the molecular and evolutionary mechanisms that allow these proteins to bind CO2 and to promote carboxylation reactions so efficiently.
+We are especially interested in identifying the molecular and evolutionary mechanisms that allow these proteins to bind CO2 and to promote a highly efficient carboxylation reactions.
 How do these enzymes activate the thermodynamically and kinetically stable CO2 molecule?
 How did they emerge during evolution and can we use this information to design novel CO2-fixing enzymes?

-Using the methods of synthetic biology we aim at mimicking evolution by combining different enzymes into selected model organisms to construct and explore artificial pathways that have not been invented by nature (yet).
-From these efforts we hope to learn about the fundamental principles that form and shape metabolic pathways.
-At the same time we will provide novel biotechnological and sustainable solutions to human needs (e.g. for the production of value-added compounds from CO2).
+Using the methods of synthetic biology we aim at constructing and exploring completely artificial pathways that have not been invented by nature (yet).
+From these efforts we learn about the fundamental principles that form and shape metabolic pathways.
+At the same time we will provide novel, sustainable solutions for human needs (e.g., for the production of value-added compounds from CO2 or increased photosynthetic productivity).